javierayalar/web-scraping-selenium/README.md

-## Web Scraping usando Selenium en Python
+# Web Scraping using Selenium in Python

-Este ejemplo consiste en poder extraer los datos de un sitio web de clima y almacenarlo en un archivo csv.
+This example consists of being able to extract the data from a weather website and store it in a csv file.

-**Selenium** es un entorno de pruebas de software para aplicaciones basadas en la web.
+**Selenium** is a software testing environment for web-based applications.

-Requisitos:
+Requirements:
-- Tener instalado Python.
+- Have installed Python.
 - WebDriver para Chrome.

-Librerías de Python utilizadas:
+Python libraries used:
 - Selenium
 - Pandas